JackMadew/jackmadew.github.io/_portfolio/portfolio-1.md

 ======
 <p align="justify">
 Heat resilience, views, advanced glare and daylight analysis for multiple stations along Sydney Metro Line.
+Complex perspective glare modelling at key station areas led to more comfortable spaces from a more diffusive facade design.(Shout out to Jordan Janos for his incredible development of the original scripts!)
 </p>

 <p align="center">